-The Plan was not in endangered, critical, or critical and declining status in the Plan Year ended May 31, 2016.
+The Plan was not in endangered, critical, or critical and declining status in the Plan Year ended May 31, 2018.
 (Green Zone).
+It is also not in endangered, critical, or critical and declining status in the Plan year ending May 31, 2019.